a-b-street/abstreet/docs/roadmap.md

 - pedestrians walking on road shoulders (some streets have no sidewalks)
 - buses: transfers, proper schedules, multiple buses per route

-### UI and data visualization

-We've got a UX designer, but implementing all of the new designs takes time.
-Also:

-- minimap camera controls are notoriously hard to get right
-- refactor and clean up the GUI library for other Rust users
-- lots of data viz design / implementation needed

-### Game design

-- the tutorial mode needs attention
-- many ideas for challenge/story modes, but playtesting, tuning, and game design needed

 ### Web

 A/B Street runs on the web via WASM and WebGL; just waiting on vector text